The Origin of Coffee

 - or 70 cups of coffee per year

 Done by Manual or Mechanical means, this method allows the collection of all the coffee cherries in one go.
-Mainly used for low grade Robusta and Arabica, this is the most economical method but gives a poorer crop yields because the fruits are never ripe at the same period.
+Mainly used for low-grade Robusta and Arabica, this is the most economical method but gives a poorer crop yield because the fruits are never ripe at the same period.

 Only manual picking allows selection of perfectly ripe cherries.
-Mainly used for the most prestigious Arabica, it’s a laborious and expensive method, but garanties quality.
+Mainly used for the most prestigious Arabica, it’s a laborious and expensive method but guarantees quality.
+With the Selective method, a person who harvests:

 - be 4min collection per cup